Vissu0901/DjangoNanoBananaImages/API_DOCUMENTATION.md

 *   **Endpoint**: `/api/dashboard/`
 *   **Method**: `GET`
 *   **Authentication**: Session Authentication required.
-*   **Description**: This endpoint returns a list of all Nano Banana Cards created by the currently logged-in user.
+*   **Description**: This endpoint returns a message indicating that the dashboard is under development.

 *   **Example `curl` Request**: